n123git/YWSaveEditor/README.md

 **Q: How do I report bugs or request features?**
 A: Open an issue on the project’s GitHub repository or contact the maintainers via the provided communication channels.

+**Q: Can you help me get a Yo-kai with Infinite Stats?**
+A: No. That would require a mod, the best I can do is the maximum *possible* stats.

+**Q: What happens if I set something to an illegal value?**
+A: It depends, but it could (from best to worst):
+* Work perfectly fine,
+* Be extremely buggy,
+* Have the game detect the cheating and ignore the value,
+* Overflow and mess up other things (You don't want a team of pandles with -999HP, do you?)

 ---

 ## Dev Info